 ViaVia Buenos Aires is a nice place located within the historical district of the city.
 Perfect for planning your next steps to Patagonia or our rich North.
 A great place to meet and make new friends and connect with others.
-The whole team is like a big ViaVia family: Ricardo, Puntu, Guadalupe and Santiago.
+The whole team is like a big ViaVia family: Ricardo, Puntu and Guadalupe.
 Dedicated and proactive to collaborate with those travelers who visits us.

 In ViaVia Buenos Aires we offer two different menus:

-During the day we offer a special executive, healthy and variable menu.
+During the day we offer a special executive, healthy and variable menu for office workers, being also cheaper than our other menus.

 Our principle plates: